yasirakhtar/bomber/README.md

 pkg upgrade ; pkg update ; pkg install git ; pkg install wget ; pkg install python ; pkg install python-pip ; pkg install colorama ; git clone https://GitHub.com/KillnetBomber/KILLNET-BOMBER ; cd KILLNET-BOMBER ; bash setup.sh ; python main.py
 ```

-## Disclaimer

-This tool is for educational purposes only.
-The developers are not responsible for any misuse.
-Please use it responsibly and avoid targeting individuals or causing harm.

 ## FAQ